 In this post, Tomáš Brázdil a Máří M. Halatová, who by sailing around the Spitsbergen try to warn against climate change and plastic in the ocean, introduce themselves.
-At the moment, they are running a crowdfunding campaign and you too can contribute to this unique and difficult expedition.
+This year they set out for a unique and difficult expedition.

 Why an expedition to the Spitsbergen

 For 10 years we have sailed the sea and ocean.
 During the voyages, we have always tried to show the crew how to enjoy their travels in a more environmentally-friendly way to protect nature and lead them to reflect on how they can change their behaviour in that direction.
 During that time, however, we also had the opportunity to monitor the growth of contamination of these seas.
 Although we tried to bring back garbage, which we found along the way by sea, to the harbour recycling centre, it was Sisyphus’ work.
 One with a good feeling brings one full garbage bag on the mainland, but in a few days, one lands on a supposedly deserted island and finds a beach turned into a dump.
 That is when we realized that one trash bag is nothing compared to changing one’s mind… Even if we can change the approach of only one person, and I fit for his whole life it worth it!
 We realized that the current situation calls for a change in the social mindset towards Sustainable lifestyle.

 That is why we decided to try to do something like that on a larger scale.
 By organizing an Expedition to the Arctic to reach Svalbard and measure the concentration of micro-plastics in the sea all the time (and highlight the dangers arising with pollution).
 With the primary aim of promoting low environmental footprints of travelling and a way of living “Sustainable lifestyle”.